India's Infosys says internal investigation found no evidence of wrongdoing

-MUMBAI An internal investigation by India's Infosys (INFY.NS) into alleged improprieties related to two acquisitions by the IT services company found no evidence of wrongdoing, it said on Friday.
+MUMBAI (Reuters) - An internal investigation by India's Infosys (INFY.NS) into alleged improprieties related to two acquisitions by the IT services company found no evidence of wrongdoing, it said on Friday.

 The findings, released in a statement a day before the company's annual shareholder meeting, may quell some of the investor disquiet that has buffeted Infosys in recent months.